Where are you located?

 What is better, electronic or acoustic drums?

-Real drums are the real thing but they are loud and too big to fit in to some rooms.
-You can buy mute pad sets for around $100 to make them quiet but then they dont sound or feel very good.
+Real drums are… the real thing! … but they can be loud and are often too big to fit in to some rooms.
+You can silence your kit, or consider an electronic drum kit.

 I can happily answer your questions regarding product ranges in different brands and give you a no nonsense answer specific to your budget and goals.

 Drums don’t have to be noisy.
 Check this post for ten solutions: How to Silence a Drum Kit